human37/vue-components/README.md

 - Banner - for the top or bottom of a page
 - ProgressBar - for showing progress (also accessible)
+- Select - for chosing from a list of items (also accessible)

 ## build